80 Years of Inspiring Generosity and Investing for Good

 1952 - The Saint Paul Foundation’s first grant went to the International Institute of Minnesota to buy materials to teach English to prospective citizens.

 We launched two initiatives that remain part of our grantmaking strategy today: the Community Sharing Fund and the Management Improvement Fund.
-Marking 40 years in 2020, the Community Sharing Fund's life-changing emergency grant program has made more than 38,000 grants to help East Metro residents facing financial setbacks.
-The Management Improvement Fund (MIF) provides grants for small, nonprofit organizations to develop improved management skills and organizational structure.
+Marking 40 years in 2020, the Community Sharing Fund's life-changing emergency grant program has made more than 40,000 grants to help East Metro residents facing financial setbacks.
+The Management Improvement Fund (MIF) provides grants for small to midsize nonprofit organizations to improve organizational capacity and management capabilities.

 1982 - We made our first program related loan, to make the innovative District Energy heating system possible.